somedatapacket/docs.humio.com/content/parsers/creating-a-parser.md

 We want the parser to produce two events (one per line) and use the timestamp of each line as the time at which the event occurred - i.e. assign it to the field `@timestamp` and `@timezone`.

-To do this we could write a parser script like:
+To do this we could write a parser like:

 ```humio
 // Create field called "ts" by extracting the first part of each